Team

 Education:

-(2022 - current) PhD associated with the Research Training Group for Neuromodulation
+(2022 – present) PhD affiliated with the Research Training Group for Neuromodulation

 Research Background:

-With nearly a decade of experience utilizing statistical learning methods with R programing language, I am always eager to broaden my knowledge and explore practical applications of statistics in interdisciplinary projects.
+.
+With nearly a decade of experience utilising statistical learning methods with the R programming language, I am always keen to broaden my knowledge and explore practical applications of statistics in interdisciplinary projects.

-Current Project: DFG-funded project focused on testing race models for the stop signal task using the copula approach.
-This project has allowed me to expand my knowledge and experience in the field of statistics, especially about the copula functions, and has provided me with valuable opportunities to work collaboratively with other researchers and experts in the field of mathematical psychology.
+Current Project: A DFG-funded project focused on testing race models for the stop signal task using the copula approach.
+This project has enabled me to expand my knowledge and experience in the field of statistics, particularly regarding copula functions, and has provided me with valuable opportunities to collaborate with other researchers and experts in the field of mathematical psychology.

 Melanie Klapprott